-- Establish a Town Safety Plan after evaluation of Town facilities in cooperation with municipal insurance commission.
-Any unsafe playground equipment or other items should be scheduled for repair, replacement, or removal. - Post rules for use of Town parks on the Town website.
+- Establish a As a part of the Town Safety Plan, annually review playground equipment for safety issues and address any concerns, after evaluation of Town facilities in cooperation with municipal insurance commission.
+Any unsafe playground equipment or other items should be scheduled for repair, replacement, or removal. - Post rules for use of Town parks on the Town website. (already done)